What is the Difference between Facilities Management and Property Management?

 These distinct differences must be understood by educated facilities management professionals when engaging colleagues, customers and other professionals.

-Bernard MacOscair, Facilities Management Lecturer at Portobello Institute, explains the difference between facilities management and property management:
+Bernard MacOscair, Facilities Management Lecturer, explains the difference between facilities management and property management:

 “Property management is primarily related to the ownership of the property whereas facilities management is about how the services are delivered within that property.
 Facilities are really focused on people and services whereas property is focused on the buildings and the actual ownership (the buying and selling of that property or renting and leasing)," he said.